 Manufacturers’ inclination towards hiring labor from Vietnam

-The manufacturing sector played a significant role in the upliftment of the U.S. economy.
-According to Statistica it contributed about 10% to the country’s GDP in 2018.
-Due to the availability of cheap labor, manufacturers in the U.S. generally hire manpower from China and Mexico.
+Around 10% of the U.S.’s economy is based on manufacturing, making it the second-biggest manufacturer in the world.
+However, due to cheap labor availability, U.S. manufacturers generally hire manpower from China and Mexico.
 For instance, in the year 2018, China’s manufacturing labor costs were estimated at USD 5.51 per hour, whereas in Mexico it was USD 4.45 per hour.
-With Vietnam’s USD 3 per hour, on average, pay rate it’s a much more competitive location for American manufacturers to do business in.
+With Vietnam’s USD 3 per hour, on average, pay rate it’s a much more competitive location for international manufacturers to do business in.

 Tax Incentives for promoting FDI

 Tax incentives are considered one of the most crucial aspects of attracting foreign companies to Vietnam.
 Both foreign and local investors can leverage Corporate Income Tax (CIT) incentives and can be further classified as follows:

 Preferential Tax Rates: As reported by BloombergTax the standard CIT is 20% and usually goes up to 50% depending on the project specifications.
 However, preferential tax rates of 10%, 15%, and 17% are available to investors, depending on specific provisions.
 These tax rates can either be applied for the project’s entire tenure or a specific period.

 Tax Holidays: On meeting certain criteria, companies can pay 50% of the payable tax or decide not to pay CIT for a specific period of time, depending on local tax regulations.
 This period is usually four years and begins on the occurrence of either the fourth year of revenue generation or the first year of earning profits, whichever is earlier.